lkiesow/leihs-wiki/Upgrading-2.9.14-to-3.0.0.md

 You will need a Ruby version manager in order to get Ruby 2.1.1 onto your system.
 We recommend rbenv.

+**Note that all the following steps are meant to be carried out using Ruby 2.1.1, not any older Ruby version.**

 ## Upgrading Bundler and Rubygems

 Upgrade Rubygems in case you haven't done that in a while: